 Thanks to smart phones and digital health tools that make it easy to connect with patients, the use of video doctor visits is quickly expanding across a wide range of specialty areas, including one that may come as a surprise—orthopedic care.

 At NYU Langone, doctors are doing away with the notion that orthopedics is always “hands-on.”
 Using the latest technology, our experts can address a variety of orthopedic injuries and conditions, while patients can safely show areas of tenderness and pain, as well as demonstrate range of motion and strength, during a video visit.
-Simply put, a physical exam is not a barrier to care.
+Simply put, a physical exam is not a barrier to care, and any patient can be seen virtually.

 While seeing your doctor via a computer or cellphone is not exactly new, many people who need orthopedic care may not be aware of the virtual possibilities.
 Orthopedic video visits can be used throughout diagnosis, treatment, and recovery, and as a complement to in-person exams.
 Based on your video visit, your doctor or physical or occupational therapist can determine whether an in-person visit is necessary.